CMeeg/kentico-contrib/src/Meeg.Kentico.ContentComponents/README.md

 ## Samples

 The repository that contains this module includes a sample site, "KenticoContrib", that uses Content Components and you can explore the code to discover how components are being used to set page metadata.

+Please see the main repo README for how to get started with the sample site.